Undergraduate Degree Requirements

 A degree from Samford University is evidence of achievement in scholarship and citizenship.
 Activities and attitudes should be consistent with high academic standards and Christian commitment and should be in keeping with the philosophy and mission of the University.
 At Samford, academic integrity is expected of every community member in all endeavors and includes a commitment to honesty, fairness, trustworthiness, and respect.

 The University Statement on Academic Dishonesty is as follows: students, upon enrollment, enter into a voluntary association with Samford University.
 They must be willing to observe high standards of intellectual integrity, respect knowledge, and practice academic honesty.
 Those who cheat on an examination or class assignment are not only academically dishonest, but also are deficient in the scholarly maturity necessary for college study.
 Those who engage in academic dishonesty are subject to severe punishment.
+The more dependent, the more inevitable becomes ultimate failure, often accompanied by public disgrace.
 Any act to obtain an unfair academic advantage is considered dishonest.

-If a student is accused of a violation, a hearing panel composed of faculty and students will review the violation and may impose sanctions that include probation, suspension, or dismissal.
-The types of misconduct that constitute a violation, as well as the full text of the policy, including procedures and appeals, is available on the Registrar’s Office page of the University Web site.
+If a student is accused of a violation, a hearing panel composed of faculty and students will review the violation and may impose sanctions that include probation, suspension, or expulsion.
+The types of misconduct that constitute a violation, as well as the full text of the policy, including procedures and appeals, is available on the Registrar’s Office page of the University website.

 Undergraduate students who have dropped out, withdrawn, or who have been suspended because of academic deficiencies but have demonstrated sufficient maturation may request to be enrolled as a candidate for academic renewal.
 (See Academic Renewal Applicant under Special Category Applicants in the Undergraduate Admission Procedures and Policies section of this catalog for application procedures.)